hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The wonder came, and lo! out crept a mouse!
 >
-> "Great cry and little wool", they all exclaim'd.
+> "Great cry and little wool", they all exclaimed.
 >
-> Thus the great talkers were then justly sham'd,
+> Thus the great talkers were then justly shamed,
 >
 > The well known adage in this case goes home,
 >